 The spacious rooms and cabins are decorated with locally-woven Navajo rugs and fabrics, and traditional artwork and dye charts that give an insight into Navajo culture.
 Each has a private eastern-facing balcony with sweeping views of the valley, a fridge, microwave TV and coffee maker.
 The StarView rooms on the top floor match daytime views with a panorama of the open skies by night from the open balconies.
 For more privacy and seclusion the hotel also has a selection of free-standing cabins that feature Old West decor and can accommodate up to six guests.

-The View is set in an isolated position in the Navajo Tribal Park in Monument Valley and offers sweeping views of the surrounding red-sand dessert and dramatic rock formations.
+The View Hotel is set in an isolated position in the Navajo Tribal Park in Monument Valley and offers sweeping views of the surrounding red-sand desert and dramatic rock formations.

 Food and drink

-The View's restaurant is unimpressive, there are no real alternatives nearby.
+The View Hotel's restaurant is unimpressive, and there are no real alternatives nearby.
 The service is hit and miss and the menu limited but the buffet breakfast is good with hot items such as pancakes, eggs or bacon available to order to your table.
-The large windows offer far-reaching views over the valley and the dinner menu offers Navajo inspired dishes such as fried corn bread, hot corn tortillas and green chili or mutton stew alongside classic American favorites.
+The large windows offer far-reaching views over the valley and the dinner menu offers Navajo inspired dishes such as fried cornbread, hot corn tortillas and green chili or mutton stew alongside classic American favorites.

 The View Express, adjacent to the restaurant, offers a variety of sandwiches, hot and cold food to take away as well as cold drinks and ice cream.